Middleton Lodge: Hartley family

-The Eyre family
+Eyre family

 The Eyre family did not live at Middleton Lodge but they appear to have owned it from 1883 until about 1947.
-Elizabeth Martha Eyre who inherited the property in 1883 was born Elizabeth Martha Allgood (1821-1892).
+Elizabeth Martha Eyre who inherited the property in 1883 was born Elizabeth Martha Allgood (1821–1892).
 Her father was Robert Lancelot Allgood of Nunwick Hall.
-In 1840 she married Henry Eyre (1805-1889) who became a General in the British Army.
+In 1840 she married Henry Eyre (1805–1889) who became a General in the British Army.

 When her relative Leonard Lawrie Hartley died in 1883 Elizabeth inherited his Middleton Tyas Estate including Middleton Lodge.
 She died in 1892 and her son Colonel Henry Robert Eyre inherited the house.
 When he died in 1904 it was inherited by his eldest son Lieutenant Colin Douglas Eyre of the Kings Royal Rifles.
 He was tragically killed in 1910 at the age of 30 when he was riding in the Cavalry Brigade Point to Point races and his horse fell.
 He had been married only 6 months before this accident and had no children so his property went to his younger brother Ralph Vincent Eyre.
 When Ralph died in 1940 he was unmarried and his estate was left to his cousin Isabella Mary Baker who married Michael Adrian Speir.
 The Speirs lived in Middleton Tyas for many years but they appear to have sold Middleton Lodge and other properties in about 1946.
 It was bought by the Ropner family.
 John Raymond Ropner purchased the property in about 1946 and lived there with his family until 1980.
 It was then bought by the Allison family who still own it today.